Where do I start?

 Do you like music?

-Turn the radio or your i-pod on while you’re doing housework.
+Turn the radio on or listen to music on your phone or computer while you’re doing housework.

 Do you like to garden?